 |Chase Freedom®||Discover it® Cash Back|

 The Chase Freedom® tends to have more original categories fall into its calendar.
-For example, last year cardholders received 5% at H&M clothing stores.
+For example, in past years cardholders received 5% at H&M clothing stores.
 By contrast, the Discover it® Cash Back tends to offer the same categories year-to-year, with little variation.

 In-Depth Look at Rewards Offered by Chase Freedom® and Discover it® Cash Back